-MCL = Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
+Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
 MCLs are set as close to the MCLGs using the best available treatment technology as is economically and technologically feasible.

-MCLG = Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.
+MCLG Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.

 MCLGs allow for a margin of safety.

-MRDL = Maximum Residual Disinfection Level, the highest level of a drinking water disinfectant that is allowed in drinking water.

-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+MRDL Maximum Residual Disinfection Level, the highest level of a drinking water disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG = Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant in drinking water below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial constituents.
+Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDI G

+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial constituents
-NA = None adopted

-ND = None detected

-NS = No standard

-pCi/L = Picocuries per liter
+NA None adopted ND None detected NS No standard = pCi/L = Picocuries per liter

-ppb = Parts per billion, or micrograms per liter (μg/L) ppm = Parts per million, or milligrams per liter (mg/L)
+Parts per billion, or micrograms per liter (μg/L) ppb Parts per million, or milligrams per liter (mg/L) ppm Parts per trillion, or nanograms per liter (ng/L) ppt

-PWSID = Public Water Supply Identification
+PWSID Public Water System Identification